top of page

 How We Help Clients Avoid This Situation

 When advising families, we focus heavily on risk identification before an application is lodged.
-This includes:

 • Reviewing employment agreements in detail